jake-w-liu/RadiationPatterns.jl/README.md

 [![Build Status](https://github.com/akjake616/RadiationPatterns.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/akjake616/RadiationPatterns.jl/actions/workflows/CI.yml)

-`RadiationPatterns.jl` is a Julia package designed for visualizing radiation patterns using `PlotlyJs.jl`.
+`RadiationPatterns.jl` is a Julia package designed for visualizing radiation patterns using `PlotlyJS.jl`.
 The package provides functions for creating 2D and 3D plots of radiation patterns, as well as calculating directivity.
 I hope to confine the settings of the plots to the essential ones using keywords.
 However, if further modifications are needed, one can always use the API provided by `PlotlyJS.jl` (such as `update!`) to modify the figures returned by the API provided by this package (`SyncPlot` objects are returned in the functions).

 <p align="center">
   <img alt="RadiationPatterns.jl" src="./media/illus1.png" width="50%" height="auto" />